 What are the possible complications of melanonychia?

 - Subungual melanoma can result in metastasis and ultimately, the death of the patient.
 The prognosis for nail matrix melanoma is as a rule worse than melanoma in other sites.

 - Trauma, infection, and inflammatory disease can result in fissuring and splitting of the nails and unsightly or painful nail dystrophy.

 What is the management of melanonychia?

 Where melanonychia is attributed to a benign cause, no further treatment is necessary.

-The management of melanoma of the nail unit requires complete excision of the tumour, which may require amputation of part of the digit.
+The management of melanoma of the nail unit requires complete excision of the tumour and may require amputation of the digit.

 What is the outlook for patients with melanonychia?

-Melanonychia tends to persist, except when it is related to medication — in which case it fades following withdrawal of the medication.
+Melanonychia tends to persist, except when it is related to medication — in which case it fades following its withdrawal.